nothjarnan/love2d-button/README.md

 ```
 Now, you'll most likely want to have a button be *clickable* and not just show whether or not it is.

-There's really only one way of doing it, and that is to have some code within ``love.mousepressed()`` that simply compares where the user clicked and the layout bounds of the buttons.
-This sounds complicated, but in reality it's about as easy as creating a button.
+There was really only one way of doing it, and that was to have some code within ``love.mousepressed()`` that simply compares where the user clicked and the layout bounds of the buttons.
+This sounds complicated, but in reality it was about as easy as creating a button.
-There's a built in command in Nothy's Button API that does this for you, and returns which button was pressed.
+There was a built in command in Nothy's Button API that did this for you, and returned which button was pressed.
-It can be used like this:
+It was used like this:
 ```lua
 function love.onmousepressed(x, y, button, isTouch) local clickedButton = buttons:checkClick(x,y)
   print(clickedButton)
 end
 ```
 If we were to click on the button ``example`` the variable clickedButton would be ``example``.
-Knowing this you can make very complicated UIs with ease, such as this:
+Knowing this you could make very complicated UIs with ease, such as this:
 ```lua
 function love.onmousepressed(x, y, button, isTouch) local clickedButton = buttons:checkClick(x,y)